romkatv/zsh-defer/README.md

   straightforward zsh.
 - **Fast to load**: It takes under 1ms to source `zsh-defer.plugin.zsh`.
 - **Easy to use**: `source slow.zsh` => `zsh-defer source slow.zsh`.
 - **Plugin manager agnostic**: Can be used with any plugin manager or even without one.
-Turbo mode for everyone.

 ## Table of Contents